-experienced two or more episodes of acute exacerbations in a year of follow-up were denoted as having frequent exacerbations.
+experienced two or more episodes of acute exacerbations in a year of follow-up were denoted as having frequent exacerbations. the outcome measures directly.
+No patients were asked to advise on interpretation or writing up of results.

 Patient and public involvement